 If the interviewer doesn’t think to ask you about your strengths (not every interviewer has been trained to ask the right questions), you’ll have to look for opportunities to bring up the topic.

-If you aren’t asked directly, look for openings.
-For example, when asked a behavioral question (“Tell me about a time…”), share an example that illustrates one of your top strengths and emphasize it.
+If you aren’t asked directly, look for openings and try to weave your answer there.
+For example, when asked a behavioral question (“Tell me about a time…”), share an example that illustrates one of your top strengths and emphasizes it.